Maurkice Pouncey

 LaShawn Maurkice Pouncey (born July 24, 1989) is an American former professional football player who was a center for 11 seasons with the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Florida Gators, where he was a member of a BCS National Championship team, recognized as a consensus All-American, and won the 2009 Rimington Trophy, awarded annually to the best college football center.
-He was drafted by the Steelers in the first round of the 2010 NFL Draft.
+He was selected by the Steelers in the first round of the 2010 NFL draft.
 Pouncey was a nine-time Pro Bowler and named to five All-Pro teams, and was also named to the NFL 2010s All-Decade Team.
 He is the twin brother of former NFL center Mike Pouncey.

-Early years
+Early life

 Pouncey was born in Ardmore, Oklahoma.
 He attended Lakeland High School in Lakeland, Florida, where he was a standout lineman for the Lakeland Dreadnaughts high school football team.
 As a senior in 2006, he helped lead Lakeland High to its third consecutive Florida Class 5A state championship and second straight USA Today national championship.

-Considered a four-star recruit by Rivals.com, Pouncey was listed as the No. 15 offensive guard in the nation in 2007.
-He chose Florida over offers from Florida State, Clemson, Miami, and Michigan.
+Considered a four-star recruit by Rivals.com, he chose Florida over offers from Florida State, Clemson, Miami, and Michigan.